AakritiBudhraja/ml_classification_techniques_project1/README.md

 4) Bayes Classifier with K-Nearest Neighbours method for estimation of class-conditional probability density function

+Following are the files that should be run for the given tasks :
+KNN.m - KNN
+gmm.m - For GMM task on given dataset gmm_real_world_static_data.m - For GMM on real world datasets nonParametric.m - Non Parametric KNN for artificial data Naive_Bayes.m - For Naive Bayes task

 # Authors:
 1) <a href="https://github.com/AakritiBudhraja">Aakriti Budhraja</a>
 2) <a href="https://github.com/madhurapande19">Madhura Pande</a>